S3RGI09/FastHost/README.md

 - Soporta solicitudes HTTP simples y responde con el contenido HTML proporcionado.
 - No es adecuado para producción, pero es una excelente herramienta educativa y de prueba.

+>[!warning]
+>While static content such as HTML, CSS and JavaScript is not dangerous, the server can be compromised by a third party.
+You are responsible for the security of your server.
+>The server is designed for low traffic and use on a local network, although it is possible to redirect the ports of your router to point to the port of your private IP through your public IP, it is not recommended.

+>[!note]
+>The server is designed to work with low load, if your website is going to receive high traffic, it is recommended to use other alternatives such as **Nginx** or **Apache**

 ## FastMail
 FastMail es un servidor de correo simple y ligero desarrollado en Python.
 Este proyecto permite enviar correos electrónicos desde la consola de manera sencilla.